getodk/docs/odkx-src/sync-endpoint-cloud-setup.rst

     :width: 600

 4. Click the **Advanced** tab at the top and copy and paste the contents from the :download:`cloud_init_AZURE.yml </files/cloud_init_AZURE.yml>` file into the *Custom data* box.
 Finally, click :guilabel:`Review + create` to actually create the machine.
-If you had generated the SSH key pair through AZURE automatic generate key pair option, then it now gives you a prompt to download the key (.pem) file.
+If you had generated the SSH key pair through Azure automatic generate key pair option, then it now gives you a prompt to download the key (.pem) file.
 It is important to download it and remember the path to this file in your computer for connecting to virtual machine later.

   .. image:: /img/setup-azure/azure6.png
     :width: 600